KarenZ2023/marketing_AB_test/README.md

 ## Files
 - `AB_Testing.ipynb`: This Jupyter notebook containing Python code for exploratory data analysis of the dataset and A/B testing analysis. <br>
-        Specifically for data exploration, we investigate null values and duplicate users 2) Explore     differences between control and experimental groups in terms of group size, conversion rates.
-For data analysis, utilize permutation and bootstrapping methods to evaluate the impact of ads on conversion rates.
+        Specifically for data exploration, we investigate null values and duplicate users and explore differences between control and experimental groups in terms of group size, conversion rates.
+For data analysis, we utilize permutation and bootstrapping methods to evaluate the impact of ads on conversion rates.

 - `kaggle_marketing_AB.csv`: Dataset for A/B testing analysis obtained from Kaggle.